imagej/imagej.github.io/_pages/plugins/distance-analysis.md

 Description
 -----------

-'' Note that when the mouse arrow passes on the items of the plugin, an explanation of each parameter is given''.
+*Note that when the mouse arrow passes on the items of the plugin, an explanation of each parameter is given.*

 Open at least two images.
 This plugin does not support RGB and 32-bits images.